What are my obligations as an employer?

 - Address any potential sexual harassment issues promptly and seriously

-If you require assistance in drafting appropriate policies and procedures to reduce your company’s exposure to such claims, or you would like the policies you currently have in place to be reviewed, do not hesitate to contact a member of our employment team on 0203 816 9302.
+If you require assistance in drafting appropriate policies and procedures to reduce your company’s exposure to such claims, or you would like the policies you currently have in place to be reviewed, do not hesitate to contact a member of our employment law for businesses team on 0203 816 9302.